 8-5 Hiring Without Exam

 In lieu of formal examinations for classified positions within the City, the City may utilize a process to fill patrol officer vacancies that includes accepting applications and determining the best qualified candidate based on a review of relevant factors commonly considered when hiring.
 This process may include steps such as reviewing applicants’ job applications, resumes, work history, relevant education and experience, and/or an interview of the candidates deemed most qualified by the City.
 Any candidate offered a position through this process is subject to all background reviews and pre-employment examinations as are required of other candidates for positions within the City.

+Criminal Disqualifiers Chapter – 8-6

 CHAPTER 9 ELIGIBLE LISTS